iter-tools/iter-tools/README.md

 ```

 ## async-drop-while
 Same as Drop While but works on both sync and async iterables.
+The first argument can be a function returning synchronously or a promise.

 ## slice
 It returns an iterable that returns a slice of an iterable.